 During all of this testing, I used several different methods to construct the bridges, including taking different routes when stringing them.
 This played a huge role in the resulting strength-to-weight ratios.
-Using just two different bridge designs (see watermark on this page) and two different string materials (cotton twine and carbon fiber), the strength to weight ratios that I achieved ranged from 600:1 up to 7,500:1.
+Using just two different bridge designs and two different string materials (cotton twine and carbon fiber), the strength to weight ratios that I achieved ranged from 600:1 up to 7,500:1.
 The larger of these ratios would be the equivalent of a 200 pounds person supporting 1,500,000 pounds.
 Had I been more consistent and smarter on how I laid the string down, I am confident these values would be much larger.
-Also, these numbers were generated by supporting weight from a single point in the middle of the bridge, and would be higher had the loads be evenly distributed throughout the entire length of the bridge.
-Still, my 4.8 gram bridge (1/10 the weight of Tom Pawlak’s bike fender in this issue) was able to support 80 pounds.
+Also, these numbers were generated by supporting weight from a single point in the middle of the bridge, and would be higher had the loads been evenly distributed throughout the entire length of the bridge.
+Still, my 4.8-gram bridge (1/10 the weight of Tom Pawlak’s bike fender in this issue) was able to support 80 pounds.
 Biologists say that ants can carry 10-50 times their weight; that is nothing compared to these bridges.

 I hope these projects can help others learn about composites; either as a fun project or as a tool in earning the composites merit badge.
 Contact your local BSA council if you are a Boy Scout interested in earning the composites merit badge or if you are an adult looking to become a composites merit badge counselor.